newaetech/chipwhisperer-husky-fpga/README.md

 lists available testcases.

 To run a particular testcase: `regress.py --test <testcase>`.

+Add the `--variant plus` argument to simulate the Husky Plus variant.

 Many things are randomized when a testcase is run.
 To re-run a testcase with the same randomizations, specify a `--seed <integer>`.